Back to home

 • Changed "Next" button copy to more human language

-• Added back button and progress indicators for clarity
+• Added back button and progress indicators

 Reflections